-Reconciliation of operating loss after depreciation, amortisation and impairment to net cash inflow from operations:
+Reconciliation of operating loss after depreciation, amortisation and impairment to net cash inflow from operations

-2009 \$ million 2008 \$ million

-Operating loss after depreciation, amortisation and impairment (2,057) (1,814)

-Depreciation and amortisation 2,790 2,595

-Impairment of and loss on disposal of fixed assets 95 38

-(Increase)/Decrease in other receivables (95) 156

-Decrease in other payables (75) (481)

-Net cash inflow from operations 658 494
+2010 \$ million 2009 \$ million Operating loss after depreciation, amortisation and impairment (2,127) (2,057) Depreciation and amortisation 2,974 2,790 Impairment of and loss on disposal of fixed assets 132 95 Decrease/(increase) in other receivables 94 (95) Decrease in other payables and deferred income (170) (75) Net cash inflow from operations 903 658

-32 Related Parties
+32 Related parties

 The Corporation is wholly owned by the Government.
-The Corporation has entered into transactions with the Government in respect of the developments of the West Rail, Phase I route, East Rail Extensions and Kowloon Southern Link which are considered to be related party transactions under IAS 24 and HKAS 24 and these are disclosed in notes 1, 3(c) and (i), 6, 16(g), 17(b), (c) and (d), 18(b) and (c), 19, 21, 23 and 26 to the financial statements.
+The Corporation has entered into transactions with the Government in respect of the developments of the West Rail, Phase I route, East Rail Extensions and Kowloon Southern Link which are considered to be related party transactions under IAS 24 and HKAS 24 and these are disclosed in notes 1, 3(c) and (i), 6, 16(f), 17(b), (c) and (d), 18(b), (c) and (d), 19, 21, 23 and 26 to the financial statements.
 Transactions with Government departments and agencies in the course of their normal dealings with the Corporation are not considered to be related party transactions.

-Members of the Managing Board, the Executive Directors who are not Members of the Managing Board, members of the Management Committee and parties related to them are also related parties of the Corporation.
-During the year there were no significant transactions with any such parties other than their remuneration which is disclosed in note 6 to the financial statements.
+Members of the Managing Board, the key management who are not Members of the Managing Board and parties related to them are also related parties of the Corporation.
+During the year there were no significant transactions with any such parties other than their remuneration which is disclosed in note 7 to the financial statements.

 MTRCL is considered to be a related party of the Corporation under IAS 24 and HKAS 24 as they share a common shareholder, the Government.
-The Corporation has entered into transactions with MTRCL since the Appointed Day which are considered to be related party transactions and these are disclosed in notes 2, 3(c), (i), (m) and (ab), 5, 6, 10(a), 17(e), (f) and (g), 19, 21, 23, 25, and 28 to the financial statements.
+The Corporation has entered into transactions with MTRCL since the Appointed Day which are considered to be related party transactions and these are disclosed in notes 2, 3(c), (i), (m) and (x), 5, 6, 10(a), 16(j), (k) and (l), 19, 21, 23 and 28 to the financial statements.